kaspermunch/PopulationGenomicsCourse/Exercises/01_cluster_practicals/README.md

 > **NB:** When ever we refer to "the terminal" below, it means Anaconda PoweShell Prompt if you are on Windows, and the Terminal app if you are on Mac.

-We will assume some familiarity with using a terminal (you may know the terminal programs such as Terminal on OSX, PowerShell on Windows).
+We will assume some familiarity with using a terminal (you may know the terminal programs such as *Terminal* on OSX, *Anaconda PowerShell Prompt* on Windows).
 If not, you should run through [this primer](https://lifehacker.com/5633909/who-needs-a-mouse-learn-to-use-the-command-line-for-almost-anything) before you begin.

 <!--
 If you are rusty or unfamiliar with the terminal, you should do this small mini-exericse: